Amazon Black Friday deals revealed: Every Echo, Fire TV, Kindle and Amazon device deal starting Nov. 22

 Originally published earlier.

-Discuss: Black Friday Amazon device sales revealed: Sales on Echo, Kindle, Fire TV, Fire tablets and more start Nov.
+Discuss: Amazon Black Friday device deals revealed: Sales on Echo, Kindle, Fire TV, Fire tablets and more start Nov.
 22

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.